MinNq/collatz-vi/README.md

-# Visualization for the Collatz conjecture and one of its generalizations
+# Visualization for the Collatz conjecture and its generalization

 This is my visualization and source code in Python for the Collatz conjecture and a generalization proposed by Zhang Zhongfu and Yang Shiming.